cloudfour/cloudfour.com-patterns/.changeset/nervous-glasses-sparkle.md

 '@cloudfour/patterns': minor
 ---

-Add new Error alert, confused face icon, and Status color design tokens.
+Add new error modifier for the Alert component, confused face icon, and status color design tokens.